 It isn’t clear it couldn’t be made tolerable.
-I think people should be compensated if they are required to be quarantined.
+I think maybe people should be compensated if they are required to be quarantined.

 - Health care workers who take care of those who really do have Ebola at big hospitals, such as Bellevue or Emory, are at the greatest risk.